You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Torsemide?

-Torsemide is a loop diuretic medication used to treat conditions such as edema, hypertension, and congestive heart failure.
-It works by increasing the amount of urine produced, helping to remove excess fluids from the body.
+Torsemide is a diuretic medication used to treat fluid retention (edema) and high blood pressure.
+It works by increasing the amount of urine produced by the kidneys, which helps to remove excess fluids from the body.
+Torsemide is often prescribed to individuals with conditions such as heart failure, liver disease, or kidney disease.

-The combination of Lipitor and Torsemide can increase the risk of:
+The combination of Lipitor and Torsemide can increase the risk of kidney damage in several ways:

-* Kidney injury: The increased levels of both medications can put additional strain on the kidneys, leading to injury or decreased function.
+* Kidney damage: The increased levels of Torsemide in the blood can damage the kidneys, leading to a decrease in kidney function.

 Precautions and Monitoring